DallanQ/tiny_towns/QA.md

 No. Barrett Castle only counts as two cottages when scoring.

 [what-happens-when-you-run-out-of-resource-cubes](https://boardgamegeek.com/thread/2536786/what-happens-when-you-run-out-of-resource-cubes)

 >  We were playing tiny towns as a family when my son decided to not build and hoard a resource.
-When it was time to call it was called but not available.
+When it was time to call, we did called but not available.
 So what do we do?

-All resources and buildings are unlimited (Page 5 in Additional Rules), so you would need to substitute that resource with somethin else (Maybe with other game pieces).
+Additional Rules From page 5 says "Resource cubes and buildings are unlimited.
+If you run out, substitute some other marker.
+Perhaps you would need to substitute that resource with something else (Maybe with other game pieces).

 [solo-refill-resource-timing](https://boardgamegeek.com/thread/2497254/solo-refill-resource-timing)

 >  In Solo mode, i wanted to confirm the timing of replacing the chosen resource card with a new card.
 > This is how I think it works:
 > 1. Choose a resource from the 3 available cards